GHK-Cu (200mg)

 Sequence: Gly-His-LysCu.xHAc

-GHK-Cu (Topical) Peptide Research
+GHK-Cu Peptide Research

 GHK-Cu and Fibroblasts

 Recent research has suggested the molecular mechanisms of the copper-peptide.
-Pollard et al. posited that GHK-Cu might restore the function of fibroblasts damaged by radiation and thus may help to accelerate cell repair and regenerative processes.[5]
-The researchers posited that “An early increase in basic fibroblast growth factor and vascular endothelial growth factor production by GHK-Cu-treated irradiated fibroblasts may improve wound healing.”
+Pollard et al. posited that GHK-Cu might restore the function of fibroblasts damaged by radiation and thus may help to accelerate cell repair and regenerative processes.[9]
+The researchers posited that “An early increase in basic fibroblast growth factor and vascular endothelial growth factor production by GHK-Cu-[exposed] irradiated fibroblasts may improve wound healing.”
 Further studies in the copper peptide GHK-Cu have supported this hypothetical activity of copper peptide GHK-Cu within fibroblasts.
-Abdulghani et al. noted that a compound containing GHK-Cu appeared to improve collagen in research models of photodamage.[2]
+Abdulghani et al. noted that a compound containing GHK-Cu appeared to improve collagen in skin models of photodamage.[5]
 The peptide was observed to induce greater results than the control group exposed to a solution of Vitamin C and Retinoic Acid.

 GHK-Cu and Nerve Regeneration